 Your business

-If your annual sales to foreign markets reach $30-50m and you wish to export more profitably, then we should talk.
+If your annual sales to foreign markets exceed $50m and you wish to export more profitably, then we should talk.

 As a rule, business cases that we tackle revolve around three premises:

-Modern customers don’t buy commodities—they buy raw materials solutions.
-These solutions consist of a physical product bundled with financial, logistics, and risk management services.
+Across industries, modern customers don’t buy materials—they require solutions.
+At a minimum, these consist of a physical product bundled with financial, logistics, and risk management services, increasingly complemented by ESG compliance and technological integration.

-As in other industries, integrating a service component into your market offering moves your business up the global value chain and drives up sales margins.
+Embedding services into product offerings moves your business up the value chain and drives up margins.

-The more you depend on intermediaries to bring your merchandise to the marketplace, the lower bargaining power you have in commercial negotiations.
+The more you depend on others to bring your merchandise to the marketplace, the lower bargaining power you have in commercial negotiations.

 How to tackle these issues?